cde-ev/cdedb2/doc/source/Development_Workflows_Internationalization.rst

 in the code, need to be added manually to the ``i18n_additional.py`` file, so that they are then extracted.
 This applies especially to human-readable descriptions of enum members.

+Some english words have multiple (semantically different) meanings, which may corresponde to different words in other languages.
+Our approach to handle such homonyms is described in the Design section :doc:`Design_Internationalisation`.